Lamdadsn/Lamdadsn/README.md

 - 👋 Hi, I’m @Lamdadsn (Scott)
-- 👀 I’m interested in exploring how data and technology can improve health and climate outcomes
+- 👀 I’m interested in exploring how data and technology can improve health, climate and education outcomes
 - 🌱 I’m currently learning python and ML
 - 💞️ I’m looking to collaborate on new ideas in my space of interest.
 - 📫 How to reach me ... https://www.linkedin.com/in/scott-newman-581282/